GauravGurung123/projson/README.md

 **Things to know about plugins:**

+- Plugins in ProJson use exact class matching by default.
 - A plugin takes priority over all other serialization rules for its declared type.
 - If you register multiple plugins for the same type, the first one registered wins.
 - Each `ProJson` instance has its own plugin list.
 Registering on one instance does not affect others.